United States Battleship Division Nine (World War I): Crossing the Atlantic

 The four ships of Battleship Division Nine—accompanied by the destroyer Manley—got underway from Lynnhaven Roads, Virginia on 25 November 1917, bound for the anchorage of the Grand Fleet at Scapa Flow in the Orkney Islands.
 What should have been an uneventful transit was complicated by weather that began badly and only got worse as the voyage progressed.
-After battling a vicious northwester that brought sleet, hail, and snow, the division was further buffeted by a severe gale off the Grand Banks that began on 29 November.
+After battling a vicious 'norwester' that brought sleet, hail, and snow, the division was further buffeted by a severe gale off the Grand Banks that began on 29 November.
 Captain Henry Wiley of Wyoming would later recall of that storm, "At the height of the gale, it blew as hard as I have ever seen it, and the seas were the worst I could recollect."

 Severe storm damage allowed over 250 LT of seawater to flood the forward compartments of New York, lowering her bow to the point where she was in danger of foundering in the heavy seas.
 Three days of continuous pumping were required to help keep her afloat.
 To make matters worse, the high winds—reportedly gusting to 100 mph— carried away the topmasts on all four battleships, rendering radio communication impossible.

 The sheer force of the gale drove Delaware, Florida, and Manley off station in the night of 30 November.
 Though Florida eventually rejoined the flagship when the storm blew itself out, Delaware sailed on alone to the scheduled rendezvous with the British light cruiser Caroline off Cape Wrath, Scotland, where the division would reassemble in the early hours of 7 December.
 Manley—short of fuel after her fight with the sea—could not rejoin the rest of the force and proceeded directly to her ultimate destination, the naval base at Queenstown, Ireland.

 Battered, Battleship Division Nine steamed into the anchorage of the Grand Fleet later that day to the tremendous cheering of the men on the assembled British warships.
 Wasting no time, Admiral Rodman called upon the commander of the Grand Fleet—Admiral Sir David Beatty—to offer the services of himself, his men, and his ships to the Allied cause.
 With Beatty's acceptance, the American battleships, while retaining their American designation of Battleship Division Nine, officially became the Sixth Battle Squadron of the Grand Fleet.